-Joint Ordination/Doctoral Program
+Special Programs Joint Ordination/Doctoral Program

 Each school will follow its own admissions procedures.
 With the approval of the student's doctoral advisor, some of the course requirements for the PhD can be met by courses in the student's field of concentration in The Rabbinical School.
-All other requirements for the doctoral degree (coursework, foreign languages, examinations, and dissertation) remain in effect.
+All other requirements for the doctoral degree (course work, foreign languages, examinations, and dissertation) remain in effect.

-School fellowships, students must take a minimum of 15 doctoral-program credits for the year.
+Tuition will be paid at Gershon Kekst Graduate School PhD rate.
+To be considered for Gershon Kekst Graduate School fellowships, students must take a minimum of 15 doctoral-program credits for the year.

 Union Theological Seminary and Hebrew Union College - Jewish Institute of Religion

-In accordance with agreements between JTS and Union Theological Seminary (UTS) and between JTS and Hebrew Union College - Jewish Institute of Religion (HUC), Rabbinical School students may take courses at UTS or HUC, subject to the approval of The Rabbinical School Dean and the instructors.
+In accordance with agreements between JTS and Union Theological Seminary (UTS) and between JTS and Hebrew Union College - Jewish Institute of Religion (HUC), Rabbinical School students may take courses at UTS or HUC, subject to the approval of the Rabbinical School dean and the instructors.
 Tuition will be covered by the tuition paid at JTS.
 Rabbinical students interested in specific courses at UTC or HUC should consult with the dean prior to registration.
 Generally speaking, only elective courses will be approved.

 Assuming good standing, as defined earlier, ordination will be conferred upon completion of all academic and other requirements.

-rdination will not be recommended if a grade of INC remains on the student's record in a course required for completion of The Rabbinical School's degree program.
+rdination will not be recommended if a grade of INC remains on the student's record in a course required for completion of the Rabbinical School's degree program.
 Ordination takes place in May of each year at JTS's Commencement Exercises.
 All students to be ordained in any one year are expected to be present at all ceremonies on commencement day.
 Students who complete academic requirements early in the year may receive a letter noting that fact, but they will be ordained only at the next Commencement Exercises.